virtlabx/aws-terraform-bloomreach/README.md

 - Encrypted S3 bucket for the backend and it has a lifecycle rule.
 - Using IAM module to create 1 service user "k8s-user".
 (AK and SK are attached in the email).
 - VPC that has 3 private subnets and 3 public subnets in each AZ.
+- IAM service linked role for autoscaling.
+- KMS key to encrypt EKS cluster config.
+- EKS cluster with an encrypted config.

 To run terraform: